Chapter 14 : This Endless Longing

 “I’m fine,” she heard herself say.
 “Just need some fresh air.”

 The others looked at one another.
-One smiled without feeling it.
+Hetty raised an eyebrow.
 Another nodded while biting her lip.

 “Want me to come–”